Michcioperz/hugoblog/content/_index.en.md

 Hi, my name is Michał Sidor, and I go by Michcioperz on the web.
 I am a programmer and a Computer Science MSc student at University of Warsaw.
 I use he/him and they/them pronouns.
+Currently I am a Software Engineering Intern at Sentry.io.

 I think the coolest thing about the web and computers is the way those technologies encourage people to express themselves